River Intelligence

 Liquid Network

 The Liquid Network is a sidechain protocol built on top of the Bitcoin blockchain.
-The Liquid Network was created by Blockstream but is governed by a federation of parties and operated on an open source blockchain platform called Elements.
-The Liquid Network offers several features not offered on the Bitcoin blockchain:
+The Liquid Network was created by Blockstream but is governed by a federation of parties and operated on an open-source blockchain platform called Elements.

 • Fast, Final settlements.
-Liquid blocks are added precisely every minute, compared to Bitcoin’s 10 minute, probabilistic block times.
+Liquid blocks are added precisely every minute, compared to Bitcoin’s 10-minute, probabilistic block times.
 Additionally, reorganizations are disallowed, ensuring that two confirmations is sufficient to establish the final settlement of a transaction.

 • Multiple Assets.
 Third parties can issue tokens—securities, stablecoins, and more–on the Liquid sidechain.